 Additional information can be found on the ASRM website.
 Get match information

 The fellowship is non-ACGME accredited and is model on a one-on-one apprenticeship rather than a formal didactic curriculum.

+Starting July 1, 2020 UCLA Plastic Surgery will train two microsurgery fellows per year.
 All applicants are required to register with the San Francisco Match.
 Information on the registration process can be found online at https://www.sfmatch.org/.
-UCLA Plastic Surgery only trains one microsurgery fellow per year.

 Interested applicants should submit their applications through the SF Match: